allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 packages by setting a fixed initial seed.

 ClearML uses `1337` as the default initial seed.
-To set a different value for your task, use the [`Task.set_random_seed`](../references/sdk/task.md#taskset_random_seed) class method and provide the new seed value, before initializing the task.
+To set a different value for your task, use the [`Task.set_random_seed`](../references/sdk/task.md#taskset_random_seed) class method and provide the new seed value, **before initializing the task**.

 You can disable the deterministic behavior entirely by passing `Task.set_random_seed(None)`.